RutronikSystemSolutions/RAB2-CO2_Hardware_Files/README.md

-For other documents, such as the user's manual, BOM, etc., please go to this GitHub directory:
+For other documents, such as the user's manual etc., please go to this GitHub directory:

 https://github.com/RutronikSystemSolutions/RAB2-CO2_Documents